Home» Gadgets» Mobiles» Samsung Galaxy A27 Launched in Nepal with Slimmer Bezels and Punch-hole Display

 When you are expected to pay this much, the phone has got to look the part.
 The bezels are not perfectly uniform, and there is still a slight chin at the bottom, but it is a significant improvement over the A26.

-ALSO READ: Samsung Mobile Price in Nepal (June 2026 Updated)
+ALSO READ: Samsung Mobile Price in Nepal (July 2026 Updated)

 While the new display design is a welcome upgrade, the specs underneath are fairly similar to last year’s.
 It features a 6.7-inch Super AMOLED FHD+ display with 385PPI, almost identical to before.
 The only meaningful improvement is the 86.7% screen-to-body ratio, meaning you are getting more actual screen thanks to those thinner bezels.
+To further enhance the multimedia experience, the phone also comes equipped with stereo speakers.

 There is nothing particularly new on the performance side either.
 The A27 runs the Snapdragon 6 Gen 3, a breath of fresh air after two years of Exynos chips.
 But in terms of raw performance, the difference is not dramatic.
+The Snapdragon 6 Gen 3 in question offers only a modest 10-20% performance bump over last year’s Exynos chips.
 Battery life on the chip is expected to be slightly better, but not by a landmark margin.

 The battery story is also the same as always.
 Samsung is once again going with the “if it ain’t broke, don’t fix it” approach, a 5,000mAh unit, just like every other phone in their lineup from the budget A07 all the way to the premium A57.
-And it looks like Samsung is intentionally avoiding the silicon-carbon battery trend, which is perhaps understandable given their history.
+It looks like Samsung is intentionally avoiding the silicon-carbon battery trend, which is perhaps understandable given their history.

 For those who have forgotten, Samsung faced a serious battery safety crisis a few years back when the Galaxy Note 7 caught fire due to a battery defect, leading to a global recall.
 Ever since, Samsung has been noticeably cautious about pushing battery technology boundaries.